Signing-up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 If you find yourself in a similar situation, call the bank right away, and plead your case.
 If they say no, ask to speak with a supervisor.
 Or call back and ask a different representative.

-Team member Joseph’s mother got an AMEX bonus after she missed the deadline by 1 day.
+Team member Joseph’s mother got a new cardmember bonus after she missed the deadline by a day.
 But, this is NOT normal!
 So don’t expect the same results.

 It’s best not to cut it close.
 I like to complete the spending requirements as soon as possible, just to be safe.

 How to Avoid Missing Your Minimum Spending Requirement